 - Keep the heat on medium-high.
 Stir in another another tablespoon butter and add the mushrooms with fresh thyme spigs, if using.
 Give them a quick stir, then do not disturb for 2-3 minutes.
 Stir again, and cook until all their juices release, and they have browned well, about 2-3 more minutes.

-- Add the Marsala and cook for about 5 minutes, using a wooden spoon to scrape the bottom of the pan to remove any browned pieces.
+- Pour in the Marsala and cook for about 5 minutes, using a wooden spoon to scrape the bottom of the pan to remove any browned pieces.
 Add the broth and simmer another 5 minutes.
 Reduce heat to medium-low, stir in the cream and simmer gently until the sauce has darkened and slightly thickened, about 4 to 6 minutes longer.
 Taste and add a pinch of salt and pepper, if needed.

 - Return the chicken to the pan.
 Cook until the chicken is cooked through and well-coated in sauce, 3 to 5 minutes.
 Garnish with chopped parsley and serve immediatley.